 There is no right or wrong size.
 However, there are some regulations.
 The minimum size proposed by the government are in a range between 27 5/8″ to 28 5/8″ of width and 51 3/4″ to 53″ in length.
 The minimum size should be 27 1/4” x 51 5/8” and the bedding shouldn't be thicker than 6 inches.
 The main rule is to have it fit the crib snug or moderately snug.
 The depth differs between 5 to 6 inches for coil crib type and 4 to 6 inches for foam-based products.
 Generally, if the gap is more than two fingers, the mattress is too small.

 Choose the Material Wisely

-A well-designed mattress will not only make your baby’s sleep more comfortable but will also give support for healthy spine development.
+A well-designed mattress should not only make your baby’s sleep more comfortable but should also give support for healthy spine development.
 The material is one of the most important aspects you should consider.
-Try to find a long-term, comfortable bed since your child will probably sleep in a crib until it turns three.
+Try to find a long-term, comfortable bed since your child will probably sleep in a crib until the age of three.
 A mutual opinion on whether a foam or innerspring type is better for the baby doesn't exist so you should carefully research before you buy.
-You should decide whether you want a firm one which will provide support, a memory foam which will provide comfort or as we may suggest that the truth can be found in simple compromising.
-Make sure to read our complete overview of memory foam mattresses and how it works .

 Soft vs. Firm

-Most of the experts are of the opinion that it’s better to have a firm than a soft mattress.
+Most of the experts are of the opinion that it’s better to have a firm crib mattress over a soft mattress.
 According to the Center for Disease Control and Prevention, the main death cause for infants in the United States of America is the SIDS – Sudden infant death syndrome.